danirav/Covid-19-Analysis/README.md

 If you have any suggestions that can improve my analysis the next time I would be happy to know that

+# Conclusions

+After analyzing and visualizing the data and the questions I wanted to get answers to, I found out few absorbing things I want to share :

+1. The Death Percentage is not as scary as I thought.
+It is only 2 percent!
+2. My country (Israel) is the top country from those I have chosen to focus on, in infection percentages.
+It means that our government doesn't handle the virus well.
+3. The time that took to the vaccinations to block the infections was about 1.5 months from the time people started vaccinate